sedwards2009/llm-multitool/README.md

 The backends in more detail:

 * **[OpenAI's ChatGPT](https://openai.com/chatgpt)** - Support for this backend is the most complete and stable.
 It does require setting up billing and an API token at OpenAI to use.
 * **[Ollama](https://ollama.ai/)** - This can run LLMs locally, is easy to set up, and supports Linux, Windows, and macOS.
-It currently has limited support in llm-multitool, it can't do chat, but should improve in the future as Ollama develops.
+Version v0.1.14 or later is required.
 * **[LocalAI](https://localai.io/)** - This will also let you run LLMs locally, is easy to set up and supports many different LLMs, but only runs Linux and macOS. llm-multitool supports this quite well via it's OpenAI API.
 * **[Oobabooga text-generation-ui](https://github.com/oobabooga/)** - This backend can be a challenge to install and isn't really meant for end users.
 It does support have many LLM types. llm-multitool support for this mostly works but is buggy.